kpouchias/Rent-Price-Prediction/README.md

 8. **Renting Price**

 ## Model
-After I saved the data to a csv file, I imported them to a jupyter notebook as a Dataframe, using the Pandas library.
+After I saved the data to a csv file, I imported them into a jupyter notebook as a Dataframe, using the Pandas library.
+In the notebook